IBM/ibmcloud-cos-cli/README.md

    ibmcloud cos command [arguments...] [command options]

 COMMANDS:
-   abort-multipart-upload      Abort a multipart upload instance. complete-multipart-upload   Complete an existing multipart upload instance. config                      Changes plugin configuration copy-object                 Copy an object from one bucket to another. create-bucket               Create a new bucket. create-multipart-upload     Create a new multipart upload instance. delete-bucket               Delete an existing bucket. delete-bucket-cors          Delete the CORS configuration from a bucket. delete-object               Delete an object from a bucket. delete-objects              Delete multiple objects from a bucket download                    Download objects from S3 concurrently. get-bucket-class            Returns the class type of the specified bucket. get-bucket-cors             Get the CORS configuration from a bucket. get-bucket-location         Get the region and class of a bucket. get-object                  Download an object from a bucket. head-bucket                 Determine if a specified bucket exists in your account. head-object                 Determine if an object exists within a bucket. list-buckets                List all the buckets in your IBM Cloud Object Storage account. list-buckets-extended       List all the extended buckets with pagination support. list-multipart-uploads      This operation lists in-progress multipart uploads. list-objects                List all objects in a specific bucket. list-parts                  Display the list of uploaded parts of an object. put-bucket-cors             Set the CORS configuration on a bucket. put-object                  Upload an object to a bucket. upload                      Upload objects from S3 concurrently. upload-part                 Upload a part of an object. upload-part-copy            Upload a part by copying data from an existing object. wait                        Wait until a particular condition is satisfied.
+   multipart-upload-abort      Abort a multipart upload instance. multipart-upload-complete   Complete an existing multipart upload instance. config                      Changes plugin configuration object-copy                 Copy an object from one bucket to another. bucket-create               Create a new bucket. multipart-upload-create     Create a new multipart upload instance. bucket-delete               Delete an existing bucket. bucket-cors-delete          Delete the CORS configuration from a bucket. object-delete               Delete an object from a bucket. objects-delete              Delete multiple objects from a bucket download                    Download objects from S3 concurrently. get-bucket-class            Returns the class type of the specified bucket. bucket-cors-get             Get the CORS configuration from a bucket. bucket-location-get         Get the region and class of a bucket. object-get                  Download an object from a bucket. bucket-head                 Determine if a specified bucket exists in your account. object-head                 Determine if an object exists within a bucket. buckets                     List all the buckets in your IBM Cloud Object Storage account. list-buckets-extended       List all the extended buckets with pagination support. multipart-uploads           This operation lists in-progress multipart uploads. objects                     List all objects in a specific bucket. parts                       Display the list of uploaded parts of an object. bucket-cors-put             Set the CORS configuration on a bucket. object-put                  Upload an object to a bucket. upload                      Upload objects from S3 concurrently. part-upload                 Upload a part of an object. part-copy-upload            Upload a part by copying data from an existing object. wait                        Wait until a particular condition is satisfied.
 Each subcommand polls an API until the listed requirement is met. help, h                     Show help